candycode/candycode.github.com/site/toys/index.md

 section, which also includes some projects not yet open-sourced or simply unmaintained or discontinued.

-Although these projects do look unrelated, they are the basis together with other non-yet-open-sourced projects for some new molecular modeling/visualization/simulation/analysis programs I am currently working on.
+Although these projects do look unrelated, they are the basis, together with other non-yet-open-sourced projects, for some new molecular modeling/visualization/simulation/analysis programs I am currently working on.